dimitridumont/hexagonal-architecture-react/README.md

 Data is retrieved from an API
 If you have any suggestions, advice, questions or remarks, do not hesitate!

+I wrote an article (in French and in English) to explain hexagonal architecture in front-end: https://www.dimitri-dumont.fr/blog/en/hexagonal-architecture-front-end

 ## Project
 ### Features implemented:
 - Retrieve a shopping list with its products